 The gorge is closed on days with heavy rainfall, as well as from November to April.
 Again, good walking boots or shoes are recommended as the rising spray often makes the paths quite slippery.
 My Saloman walking shoes were ideal.

-Read more about my hike in hike in Tiefenbachklamm with information on how to get there by car or public transport and what to see along the trail.
+Read more about my hike at nearby hike in Tiefenbachklamm with information on how to get there by car or public transport and what to see along the trail.

 Where to stay in Alpbach